wilsonify/wilsonify.github.io/content/recipes/CRISPY MILLET AND PEANUT BUTTER BUCKEYES73.md

 ## Modifications
 Olive oil, grapeseed, coconut . . . almost anything is cool here.

- Don’t buy shit that has more than 3 ingredients, OK?
-Bad fucking news.
+ Don’t buy    that has more than 3 ingredients, OK?
+Bad  news.

  Yeah, this is dessert, so relax.